Momin-C/EVM-HeartRate/README.md

 This project is currently a work in progress to better implement Eulerian Video Magnification, however, in its current state it can still detect heart rate from a video.
 The following graph below uses `face.mp4` and plots the change in colour intensity.

 ![](images/plot.png)

+This is currently the most accurate method from this project, a live implementation is also being implemented.

 ## References